learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 #### National Park

 - `NationalPark total_visits()`
-  - Returns the total number of times that park has been visited
+  - Returns the total number of times a park has been visited
 - `NationalPark best_visitor()`
-  - Returns the Visitor who has visited the park the most
+  - Returns the Visitor instance that has visited that park the most

 #### Visitor

-- `Visitor total_visits_at_park(self, park)`
+- `Visitor total_visits_at_park()`
+  - Receives a NationalPark instance as argument
   - Returns the total number of times a visitor visited the park passed in as argument
   - Returns 0 if the visitor has never visited the park

 ### Bonus: Aggregate and Association Method

-- `NationalPark classmethod most_visited(cls, game)`
+- `NationalPark classmethod most_visited()`
   - Returns the `NationalPark` instance with the most visits.
   - Returns `None` if there are no visits.
   - _hint: will need a way to remember all `NationalPark` objects_